 People with anxiety disorders may benefit from working with a professional.
 Cognitive behavioral therapy (CBT) can help kids manage their anxiety and respond with more positive behavior.

-Kids with ASD may also benefit from treatment for anxiety, although CBT may not be as effective for some kids with autism.
+Kids with ASD may also benefit from treatment for anxiety, although CBT may not be as effective for some kids on the autism spectrum.
 In the short-term, adults can guide children in dealing with their anxiety and provide calming sensory toys to promote relaxation.

 How Sensory Toys Can Calm Anxiety